home-assistant-tutorials/06.toggle-with-graphical-configuration/README.md

     }
 ```

-This method is a little more complex.
+This function is a little more complex.
 The original configuration is write
 protected.
 We create a copy to send it along with the custom event.
 Then we have
 to switch between the two events we have been listening for *header* and
 *entity*.
 Finally we create the new custom event and dispatch it.